-Philips Streamium NP2900 review
+Philips Streamium NP2900 full review

 Philips describes its Philips Streamium NP2900 network music player as a way of experiencing music without borders.
 It acts as a wireless server providing access to the tunes stored on your home Mac, PC or on other connected devices and can also be used as an Internet radio.